-The fluidizing air, after passage through the bed of material sliding over the membrane, flows on top of the bed of material and is discharged through a suitable filtration unit.
+The principle of operation behind an airslide system is driven by the fluidising air.
+After passage through the bed of material sliding over the membrane, the substance flows over the bed of material and is discharged through a suitable filtration unit.

 Since the material is maintained by means of the regular air flow, it flows freely down the slope, even when the inclination angle is relatively small.

 The amount of air used is kept to the minimum necessary to reduce the interparticle force and the frictional forces between particles and surfaces of the inner channels, sufficient to allow the flow of material.